mkocabas/VIBE/README.md

 - achieves SOTA results on 3DPW and MPI-INF-3DHP datasets,
 - includes Temporal SMPLify implementation.
 - includes the training code and detailed instruction on how to train it from scratch.
+- can create an FBX/glTF output to be used with major graphics softwares.

 <p float="center">
   <img src="https://s5.gifyu.com/images/method_v2.gif" width="49%" />